PerErikAndreas/gallerycomponent/README.md

 ## Configuration

 Before you start using the galleryComponent, make sure you have your own Flickr API key.
 Follow these steps to set it up:

 1. Visit the Flickr App Garden to request an API Key (https://www.flickr.com/services/apps/create/).

 2. Inside the `.env` file, placed in this projects root, replace the FLICKR_API_KEY with your own key

-ENV filen förändringar

 ### Technology Stack